Menu

 Photos by @mf.terra

 This is one of the most emblematic points of the Serra Fina trekking expedition.
-Its altitude of 2665 meters and the opportunity to set foot in three states (Minas Gerais, São Paulo, and Rio de Janeiro) simultaneously make it all more magical.
+Its altitude of 2665 meters and the opportunity to set foot in three states (Minas Gerais, São Paulo, and Rio de Janeiro) at the same time make it all more magical.

-On the third day of the traverse, we’ll reach the final destination against a grand backdrop of mountains, valleys, and open sky.
+We’ll reach the final destination on the third day of the traverse, against a grand backdrop of mountains, valleys, and open sky.
 The summit offers an impressive panoramic view, especially at dusk, when the golden lights touch the landscape with surreal beauty.

 • Total walking distance: 6.9 km